 Working in Aberdeen

 Aberdeen is one of the most prosperous cities in Scotland and a cornerstone of the Scottish economy.
-It is internationally recognised as a business centre with a number of globally competitive industries, excellent academic and research capacities and a growing, highly skilled workforce.
-Unemployment levels in the city are consistently below the UK average, making Aberdeen a great place for people looking for work.
+Internationally recognised as a business centre with a number of globally competitive industries, Aberdeen has excellent academic and research capacities and is home to a growing, highly skilled workforce.
+Plus, unemployment levels in the city are consistently below the UK average, making Aberdeen a great place for people looking for work.

 Job market in Aberdeen

 The city’s economy was traditionally based on fishing, textiles and shipbuilding but these industries are no longer as prominent as they once were.
 Over the years, Aberdeen’s economy has modernised and traditional industries have given way to the high-technology sector, energy, agriculture, property and the oil industry, all of which have been significant contributors in the city’s economic boom.